 - Ability to work in a fast-paced environment and meet deadlines with flexibility and good humor

-- Willingness to work on evenings and weekends if necessary
+- Ability and willingness to work on evenings and weekends as needed for the job

-- Ability to occasionally lift 25 lbs, bend and stoop
+- Ability to occasionally bend, stoop, and lift 25 lbs.

 Who We Are: